 For the July Meeting, the opinion notes, the ISS Voting System generated a meeting record on July 9, 2013 (the July Meeting Record) and identified three agenda items, including approval of the merger agreement.
-For a transaction that is supported by management, the T. Rowe default voting position was to vote "FOR" the transaction.
+For a transaction that is supported by management, the T. Rowe default voting position was to vote FOR the transaction.
 Accordingly, the TR Voting System pre-populated the July Meeting Record with T. Rowe's default voting positions and sent an e-mail to all of the T. Rowe portfolio managers who held Dell stock in actively managed accounts.
 The opinion states that six of the portfolio managers decided to vote against the Merger and communicated their determinations to a T. Rowe Corporate Governance Specialist.
 Thereafter, on July 16, 2013, the Corporate Governance Specialist logged into the TR Voting System and changed the voting instructions in the July Meeting Record to vote "AGAINST" the Merger.
 Then, on the same day, relying on the voting instructions entered into the July Meeting Record by the Corporate Governance Specialist, a T. Rowe Business Analyst entered the "AGAINST" instructions into the ISS Voting System and transmitted those voting instructions to the Proxy Advisory Firm through its web-based portal.
-Another T. Rowe employee e-mailed the Proxy Advisory Firm, in turn, confirmed.
+Another T. Rowe employee e-mailed the Proxy Advisory Firm to confirm that it had received the instructions to vote "AGAINST," which the Proxy Advisory Firm, in turn, confirmed.